jalingo/MagicCloud/README.md

 #### Preparing App for CloudKit

 **Magic Cloud** is meant to work on top of **Apple's CloudKit** technology, not replace it.
-The developer does not maintain any actual databases and is not responsible for data integrity, security or loss.
+The developer does not maintain any actual databases and is not responsible for _data integrity, security or loss_.

 Before installing **Magic Cloud** be sure **CloudKit** and **Push Notification** are [enabled in your project's capabilities](https://developer.apple.com/library/content/documentation/DataManagement/Conceptual/CloudKitQuickStart/EnablingiCloudandConfiguringCloudKit/EnablingiCloudandConfiguringCloudKit.html).